boggesstristyn/bootcamp-project/README.md

 - In regards to displacement risk, what is the most relevant demographic metric?
 - Is it possible to predict if a population is vulnerable to gentrification or not?

+## Communication

+#### Communicating primarily through Slack group and meeting outside of class through Zoom calls on the weekends.

 ## Data Sources

 - Austin Police Department Crime Data CSV: https://data.austintexas.gov/Public-Safety/Crime-Reports/fdj4-gpfu